TrustMark, the Energy Company Obligation (ECO) and PAS 2035

-PAS 2030 - TrustMark Data Warehouse Lodgement Flexibility Agreement (Update 26 May 2020)
+PAS 2030 - TrustMark Data Warehouse Lodgement Flexibility Agreement (Updated 21 Oct 2020)

 The Data Warehouse lodgement rules have been created based upon the TrustMark Framework Operating Requirements - Version Two; published after the Government response to the ‘ECO3: ‘Improving Consumer Protection Consultation’.
-Therefore, projects lodged after a Registered Business has been certified to PAS 2030:2019 are required to be compliant with PAS 2035:2019 and lodged into the Data Warehouse by a qualified and TrustMark registered Retrofit Coordinator.
+Therefore, work lodged after a Registered Business has been certified to PAS 2030:2019 are required to be compliant with PAS 2035:2019 and lodged into the Data Warehouse by a TrustMark registered Retrofit Coordinator.

 In recognition of the industry feedback it was agreed that TrustMark would introduce temporary flexibility into how measures can be lodged for businesses that transition from PAS 2030:2017 certification to PAS 2030:2019 certification, in order that any backlog of work started under PAS 2030:2017 certification can be completed and lodged after the transition of certification.

 Therefore, from the date a Registered Business is certified to PAS 2030:2019, it will have a period of 60 calendar days during which it can lodge measures as PAS 2030:2017 compliant via the PAS 2030:2017 certificating body Scheme Provider, if the measure commenced under this valid certification.